-We have to guide you into the historic near past to explain just why we came up with the name Chernobyl Rain for our opium scented candle.
+We have to guide you into the near historical past to explain why we came up with the name Chernobyl Rain for our opium-scented candle.

-Once upon a time there was a village called Pripyat, located in northern Ukraine which at the time was a part of the old Soviet Union.
-It was a summery humid region and the village, with tens of thousands of inhabitants was an uneventful, contented place.
-The people worked communally without thought of commerce or profit as was the custom in these Soviet times but the village surrounded as it was by huge swathes of countryside and forest was a peaceful home to its people.
+Once upon a time, there was a village called Pripyat, located in northern Ukraine.
+At the time it was a part of the old Soviet Union.
+It was a summery humid region, and the village, with tens of thousands of inhabitants, was an uneventful, contented place.
+The people worked communally without thought of commerce or profit as was the custom in these Soviet times.
+However surrounding the village was huge swathes of country sides and forest was a peaceful home to its people.

-One day the inhabitants of the village, which really by now had grown into a town, were suddenly and officially instructed to meet.
-To their shock and surprise their settled lives were to be uprooted like the trees they would fell when clearing pasture.
-They were told they would have to evacuate, immediately, leave their houses and their possessions and their pets… for Pripyat, lived in the shadow of the Vladimir Lenin Nuclear Power Plant or as we all now know it, Chernobyl.
+One day the inhabitants of the village, which now had grown into a town, were suddenly instructed to meet.
+To their shock and surprise, their settled lives were to be uprooted like the trees they would fall when clearing pasture.
+They were told they would have to immediately evacuate, and leave their houses, possessions, and pets… for Pripyat lived in the shadow of the Vladimir Lenin Nuclear Power Plant or, as we all now know it, Chernobyl.

-Reactor Number 4 had blown and the area, once so distant and so unknown, became the site of the worst nuclear accident in history.
-On Saturday 26 April 1986, 400 times more radioactive material, was released into the skies above Pripyat than the crushing atomic bombings of Hiroshima and Nagasaki.
+Reactor Number 4 had blown, and the area, once so distant and so unknown.
+Now became the site of the worst nuclear accident in history.
+On Saturday, 26 April 1986, 400 times more radioactive material was released into the skies above Pripyat than the crushing atomic bombings of Hiroshima and Nagasaki.
 The nuclear cloud spread it’s black soot ominously over Europe, drawing acid rain and leaving people fleeing in its wake.

 So why the candle?

-As the years and decades passed, strange reports would be whispered amongst the old inhabitants and other people living outside the 1000 square mile exclusion zone, which had been created at the height of the disaster.
-It was said that the area teemed with wildlife, wolves even could be heard howling in the night, when wolves had not been seen for many years in the region.
+As the years and decades passed, strange reports would be whispered amongst the old inhabitants and other people living outside the 1000 square mile exclusion zone.
+This had been created at the height of the disaster.
+It was said that the area teemed with wildlife.
+Wolves could be heard howling in the night, when wolves had not been seen for many years in the region.

-For this is in fact what today the area has become, a home for returning species, a wildlife haven of bison, beavers, boars, birds and fauna all flourishing where man fears to tread.
+For this is in fact what today the area has become.
+A home for returning species.
+A wildlife haven of bison, beavers, bears, birds and fauna all flourishing where man fears to tread.

-We created Chernobyl Rain, to commemorate the end of the disaster, to celebrate the renewal of the region and how a positive impact on the local area can once again be felt.
+We created Chernobyl Rain, to commemorate the end of the disaster, to celebrate the renewal of the region.
+Also to show how a positive impact on the local area can once again be felt.

 So what’s happening in the Chernobyl Exclusion Zone now?